aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 By the end of this lab, you will be able to:

 * Learn how to import a resource into your stack.
-* Learn and practice important considerations for number of resource import use cases.
+* Learn and practice important considerations for a number of resource import use cases.